China owns 300,000 acres of land in the U.S. Here's where

 Loading...

-Data pertaining to China show corporations own the bulk of the land.
+Data pertaining to China shows corporations own the bulk of the land.

 Breakdown of the land